 When you have questions about your Maryland semi-truck accident, we’re here to help.
-Below, the team at Zirkin & Schmerling Law answers common questions about truck accident injuries, how to handle insurance, and seeking compensation for your damages.
+Below, the team at Zirkin & Schmerling Law answers common questions about accidents involving truck crashes, truck accident injuries, how to handle insurance, and seeking compensation for your damages.

-If you have additional questions or need insight into your unique situation, please call us 24/7 at 410-356-4455or schedule your free consultation online.
+If you have additional questions or need insight into your motor vehicle or commercial truck accident, please call us 24/7 at 410-356-4455or schedule your free consultation online.

 Semi-Truck Accident FAQ